-Mr Cranky has some thoughts on leadership Traits.
-In fact I have more than one thought.
-I have all kinds of thoughts on all kinds of things.
+Mr Cranky has some thoughts on leadership traits.
+In fact, I have more than one thought.
+I have all kinds of ideas on all kinds of things.

 - I wonder for instance if a wide receiver is only a wide ceiver until he’s caught his second pass.
 Then and only then can you say he re-peated ceiving or re-ceived.

 - I ponder why I’m the only one fighting to protect our 3rd amendment rights.

 - For years I’ve tried to find the “I’ve Been Working on the Railroad,” songwriter to ask him if, “Someone’s in the kitchen with Dinah.
 Someone’s in the kitchen I know,” did he mean he was aware that the person who was in the kitchen with her or did he just know that there was an individual in the kitchen with Dinah and what tipped him off?
 Was it the fact that Dinah couldn’t strum a Banjo?”